microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 Now that we know what custom functions are lets look at how we can create functions that will inference a model locally to get the sentiment text in a cell or extract information from a cell by asking a question and the answer being returned to the cell.

 - If you plan to follow along, [clone the project that we will discuss in this blog](https://github.com/cassiebreviu/bert-excel-addin-ort-web).
-This project was created with the template project from the Yeoman cli.
+This project was created with the template project from the Yeoman CLI.
 [Learn more in this quickstart about the base projects](https://learn.microsoft.com/office/dev/add-ins/tutorials/excel-tutorial-create-custom-functions).
-Otherwise skip to the next section.

-- Run the following commands to install the packages and build the project
+- Run the following commands to install the packages and build the project.

 ```bash
 npm install